Quinton Carter: Professional career

-Carter was selected with the 108th pick in the 2011 NFL Draft by the Denver Broncos.
+Carter was selected in the fourth round with the 108th pick in the 2011 NFL draft by the Denver Broncos.
 In the 2011 NFL Season Carter became the Broncos' starting safety next to Brian Dawkins, ahead of 2nd round draft pick Rahim Moore.
 He would also intercept Ben Roethlisberger in the Broncos' wild card victory over the Steelers, as well as Tom Brady in the divisional round loss.
 On September 29, 2012 he was placed on Injured Reserve.

 NFL statistics

 Personal life

 When Carter is not playing football, he spends his time doing charity projects.
 In 2008, he started Serving Others through Unity and Leadership (SOUL) to help kids in need through football camps and other programs.
 He also maintains that he does not play video games, which gives him the time to help others.
 Additionally, Carter has been named to the 2010 Allstate AFCA Good Works team for his work in the community.

 On March 9, 2013, Carter was arrested and charged with three acts of fraudulent act in a gaming establishment.
 Officials at Texas Station alleged that he added money to his wagers after the dice has been rolled in craps.
 He faced a potential 18 years in prison.
 The charges were ultimately dropped.

+In 2017, Carter opened Big Jerk, a Caribbean restaurant, in Las Vegas.
+It began as a food truck in 2017 and became a restaurant in 2018.
+It now has multiple locations in Vegas.